Saurav-cmd/Capstone-Project/README.md

 Search Drinks: User can search the drinks by the name of the drink.
 User Profile Management: User can edit their profile.
 Splash Screen: At the first an animated splash screen will come up.

-Add to Cart: Products can be added to the Cart
-Delete Products: User can delete their products from the cart Update Products: User can increase or decrease the products Drink Reviews and Ratings: They can give rating to the products based on their interest

-Drink of the day: Users can see the drink of the day.
-Offline access: Users can access the app in the offline mode.
-Notification: Users can receive notification from the app according to their preference.
-Theme Switching: Allows the users to switch to the dark mode or to the normal according to their preference.